 When she was 9 months old, an MRI demonstrated that E had suffered a stroke sometime around the time of her birth (termed a perinatal stroke).
 Her official diagnosis is “presumed perinatal ischemic stroke” (PPIS) as well as “right hemiparetic cerebral palsy”.
 Stroke is one of the leading causes of cerebral palsy.

-It was crushing to find out that our precious daughter had a stroke.
+It was crushing to find out that our tiny daughter had a stroke.
 Strokes seemed like something older adults have – not children, and certainly not babies!

 I definitely had to grieve.
 I was angry for a long time.
 I had a lot of what if’s and should haves…. particularly I wish I would have pushed harder for a c-section, and I agonized over labor & delivery mismanagement.
 We will never know if that would have spared E this struggle.

 (But that is one of the harsh realities of this life, isn’t it?
 We wish to control – life, death, and everything in between.
-“In our day and age”, these things shouldn’t happen.
-But “in our day and age”, *many* things DO happen which are unfortunate.
+“In our day and age”, these things “shouldn’t happen”.
+But “in our day and age”, *many* things DO happen which are undesirable.
 Even though we live in an advanced society, when it comes right down to it, there are many things that are out of our control… Why?
 I believe we know deep down that we were made for something better – for the happy and healthy “utopia” we all yearn for and try to achieve through various means.
 God describes this as having put “eternity in [our] hearts”.
 Our world is a fallen one, because we have inherited a fallen nature – collectively we have chosen to follow our own ways instead of God’s ways… And in a fallen world, bad things happen to good people and bad people alike.
-God does not promise to spare us the harsh realities of life in a fallen world, we look around the globe at countless examples.
+God does not promise to spare us the harsh realities of life in a fallen world.
+We look around the globe at countless examples.
+The collective decisions of every individual affects each one of us – and people do not always choose kindness.
+God doesn’t promise to spare us, but He does promise to carry us through.
 Not only that, but God willingly took on these harsh realities and came and lived among us, as one of us – He truly understands.
-God promises to carry us through – to give us hope for today, and hope for tomorrow.)
+We can have hope for today, and hope for tomorrow, through Him.)

 It was really difficult for me to be with other moms with young children.
 When I was just with E, her sweetness and my excitement in her every accomplishment was wonderful.
 Because her milestones were hard won, we relished in each small accomplishment!
 Being around other young children, however, made her motor delays stand out like a neon sign to me.
 I struggled with post-partum depression for a long time (mainly from other complications that I had had during delivery), and found that playdates or mom’s groups would push me over the edge and I would end up crying in a bathroom somewhere.